piersrueb/vanilla-scrolling/readme.md

 #### HTML

-Set your anchor ID, scroll speed and top offset by adding data attributes to your nav links.
+Set your anchor ID, scroll speed and top offset within the data attributes and you're away.

 ```html
 <a class="anchor" data-anchor="#section-1" data-speed="500" data-offset="0" href="#">Link</a>